It’s All in the Numbers: How VARs Can Calculate Their CPQ’s ROI

 After: After implementing an automated quoting solution, their win rate increased to 25%.
 This resulted in 25 closed deals, generating $1.25 million in revenue.
 The improvement represents a 25% boost in the number of deals closed, which translates to an additional $250,000 in annual revenue.

-Automation speeds up their quoting process, allowing the VAR to respond to more RFPs.
+Based on the VAR CPQ ROI calculation, automation speeds up their quoting process, allowing the VAR to respond to more RFPs.
 The quick time-to-quote gives the VAR more opportunity to revise their quote based on feedback, so by the time their competitors submit their quotes, the VAR could be on their third iteration.
 This speed directly increases win rates and helps them close more deals, contributing directly to higher revenue.

 Calculate Error Reduction to Find Lost Revenue